JulianFrattini/rqi-relf/README.md

   * [exploration.ipynb](./src/exploration.ipynb) : notebook to further explore the data set
   * [requirements.txt](./src/requirements.txt) : list of python libraries required to execute the source code

-The artifact does not contain verbatim interview or issue report data due to privacy reasons.
+This repository does not contain verbatim interview or issue data for privacy reasons.

 ## System Requirements